New Obamacare sign-up effort aligns with expected website fix

 The organization said it has raised $27 million since March to support its “Get Covered America” campaign.
 It focuses on reaching people who otherwise likely would not have been aware of the new coverage, “needles in the haystack,” Filipic said.

-With 200 staff, Enroll America said it has signed up 10,000 volunteers, more than half since October 1, to knock on doors, make phone calls and staff tables at farmers markets, football games and other community events.
+With 200 staff, Enroll America said it has signed up 10,000 volunteers, more than half since Oct.
+1, to knock on doors, make phone calls and staff tables at farmers markets, football games and other community events.
+(Reporting by Lewis Krauskopf; Editing by Grant McCool)